Zamiell/stardew-valley/Min-Max_Guide.md

 * No restarting a day in the middle of a run.
 (If a mistake is made, you must continue on with the run or restart all the way back to a new save file.)
 * No restarting the first day over and over to guarantee an artifact / multiple Spring Onions / etc.

+### Route Overview / High-Level Goals

+* This route starts off by doing a ton of fishing, unlocking the Skull Caverns as soon as possible.
+* One the Skull Caverns are opened, you craft and sell Iridium Bars to make a lot of money.
+* With the money, you buy a lot of Starfruit + Deluxe Speed Grow, with the goal to get three Starfruit harvests during Summer (and with all of the crops being automatically watered by Quality Sprinklers).

 ### Gold per Energy List (GPE)

 In general, you should always eat items with the [lowest gold to energy ratio](https://stardewvalleywiki.com/User:Zamiel/Gold_to_Energy_Ratios).
-For this route, you can use the follow simple rule:
+For this route, you can use the following simple rule:

 * save everything with a ratio equal to or less than 2 for eating
 * sell everything with a ratio above 2